intisar291/SentimentAnalysis/README.md

 The word cloud is created to visualize the words with most occurence.
 It has been created after the data preprocess and cleanning.

 ![download](https://user-images.githubusercontent.com/83521671/220476057-b3354b1f-fb3b-4f6e-9cca-872ed396b2ba.png)

+### **Validation & Criteria**
+>>The TF-IDF score of each word is then split into two parts- one for training, and the other for testing.
+We split 80% of the TF-IDF score value of the words for training, and the remaining 20% for testing. in Validation we check the [Precision](https://en.wikipedia.org/wiki/Precision_and_recall), [Recall](https://en.wikipedia.org/wiki/Precision_and_recall), [Accuracy](https://en.wikipedia.org/wiki/Accuracy_and_precision) and [F1 score](https://en.wikipedia.org/wiki/F-score) from the results of three dif- ferent models.
+Our result has better Accuracy and Precision value than the Recall F1 score.
+We have set the accuracy/precision/F1-score to have a thresh- old value.
+If the value is higher than 75% then the error rate will be ”LOW” and we can use the model for prediction, And if less than 75% then error rate will be ”HIGH” and we will need hyper-tuning the parameters for training the model again

 ### **Models Outcome**
 > #### **Support vector machine**-